The Japan Alps | Kamikochi, Shinhotaka, Shirakawago

 Travel Tips for Shirakawago Tourists

 To reach Shirakawago village, a bus service is available from Takayama Station of Takayama-honsen line.
 (It takes about 50 min. ) Takayama (= 飛騨高山 Hida-Takayama), an Onsen resort town, referred to as “little Kyoto”, filled with Japanese atmosphere.

 By Train and Bus| From Tokyo (or Kanto region)

 From JR Shinjuku 新宿駅 in Tokyo, take the JR Chuo-honsen line and get off at Matsumoto station 松本駅 (A 3-hour travel).
 From Matsumoto bus terminal*, take a bus to get to Hirayu-onsen 平湯温泉.
 From Hirayu Onsen, take a local bus to get to Shinhotaka or Kamikochi, in accordance with your travel plan.
 The total travel time will be 5 to 6 hours, depending on the destination.

 For the Kamikochi area, a local train service "Alpico Kamikochi-sen Line" is also available.
-The train is served between Matsumoto station and Shinshimashima station 新島々駅.
+The train runs between Matsumoto station and Shinshimashima station 新島々駅.
 From Shinshimashima, take a bus bound for Kamikochi.

 *The buses departure from Matsumoto Bus Terminal 松本バスターミナル (the ground floor of Matsuden Bus Terminal building) in front of Matsumoto Station.

 *To reach Kamikochi or Shinhotaka, take a bus from Matsumoto(松本) heading for Hirayu Onsen,.then, change buses there.
 From Hirayu Onsen, take a bus to get to Kamikochi, Shinhotaka, Takayama, and Shirakawago.

 From Nagoya, take a train on the JR Takayama-honsen line and get off at Takayama station.
 From Takayama, take a bus bound for Shinhotaka.

 Total travel Time: Approx. 4 hours.

 From Osaka, take a train on the JR Takayama line and get off at Takayama station.
 From Takayama, take a bus bound for Shinhodaka.